vineetk242000/shiprocket-pincode-react/README.md

 ## About

-The four input fields are wrapped inside an `<div>` element and each input field is also wrapped inside `<div>`.
-So that a user can style it according to the need in the project.

 Whenever the wrong Pincode/non serviceable PinCode is entered red border appears on the pin code input field and on entering a right pin code the delivery time is shown below the input field

 ### Note